tldr-pages/tldr/pages/linux/updatedb.md

 # updatedb

-> creates or updates the database used by locate.
+> creates or updates the database used by locate

-> it usually runs daily by cron to update the default database.
+> it usually runs daily by cron to update the default database

 - Refreshes database content - required if you added new files since last time `updatedb` ran: